ritik177/Node.js_Interview_Questions/README.md

 ## Q. Explain the concept of URL module in Node.js?

+The URL module in Node.js provides utilities for URL parsing, construction, normalization, and encoding.
+It’s useful when working with URLs, especially in web applications and APIs where you need to handle query parameters, hostname, pathname, and other URL components.

-The URL module in Node.js splits up a web address into readable parts.
-Use `require()` to include the module.
-Then parse an address with the `url.parse()` method, and it will return a URL object with each part of the address as properties.
+The URL module in Node.js allows you to work with web addresses by splitting them into readable parts.
+Using the URL class, you can create a `(URL)` object to directly access various parts of an address, such as the hostname, pathname, and query parameters.
+Simply use `(new URL(address))` to parse a URL, and it will return an object with each part of the address as properties.
+The `(URLSearchParams)` feature also provides easy access to query parameters.

 **Example:**